RShadowhand/tupload/README.md

 * `chmod +x /usr/bin/tupload`
 * `vim /usr/bin/tupload` (or mcedit, or nano, or emacs, or anything you want, really)
  * Edit the default server and port.
- * If your shell isn't BASH, change `SHELL` to your shell.
  * If your OS isn't in the list, add your OS and the clipboard method.
  * If you want the default to be `--string`, change the `UTIL` from `cat` to `echo`
  * If you want the default to be `--noclip`, change the `NOCLIP` to `true`